Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 Breakfast was an over-the-top spread, most wasted and not exactly what I would prefer.

-My guide Mukhles picked me up at 9am, we sat and enjoyed a coffee and smoke, then left for the 160km drive south of Damascus to Bosra.
-We passed through multiple military checkpoints – left lane for taxis, buses and tour operators and the right for others, often much more crowded.
+My guide Mukhles picked me up at 9 am, we sat and enjoyed a coffee and smoke, then left for the 160km drive south of Damascus to Bosra.
+We passed through multiple military checkpoints – the left lane for taxis, buses and tour operators and the right for others, often much more crowded.
 Posters of Assad (and often his father) festoon the points.
-The checkpoints are primitive cinder block/barrels full of sand and small concrete guard houses.
+The checkpoints are primitive cinder blocks/barrels full of sand and small concrete guard houses.

-We passed through dry rocky country now brown and dry as all the crops have been harvested (mostly winter wheat).
-Some of the land is irrigated from artesian wells.
+We passed through the dry rocky country now brown and dry as all the crops have been harvested (mostly winter wheat).
+Some of the land is irrigated by artesian wells.

 As we approached Bosra, the military checkpoints became more frequent and more demanding of ID.
 Members of the Free Syrian Army still exist here but live as normal citizens.
 One is never sure if they decide to become active again.